alma-frankenstein/heavy_heroku/README.md

 Users can:
 * Post which songs they have on heavy rotation
 * Follow other users and see their posts
+* Add 'about me' information to their profile

+Other features include:
+* Pagination

 ## Setup